doximity/swift-style-guide/README.markdown

 ```

 Were we to add a new cases for in between directions (e.g. `northEast`) and we relied on the `default` clause to inform us of the non-equal state, then `northEast == south` which isn't true, and neither would the compiler inform us of this condition.

+Using the `default` clause may be acceptable when switching over other data types.

 ## Thread Safety Using `mt_` Hungarian Notation